Kaiz3rTool/gaffer-examples/README.md

 ##### Extra styling
 ###### Styling Exceptions
-Where nodes are Shots or Sequence based, for better readability  we prefix these nodes with `SEQ0001`  for exampe `SEQ0001_RenderQuality`, or `SEQ0001_SHO0002`
+Where nodes are Shots or Sequence based, for better readability  we prefix these nodes with `SEQ0001`  for exampe `SEQ0001_RenderQuality` or `SEQ0001_SHO0002`
 ###### Icons
 Icons are placed in /resources/icons.
 To set a Node's icon, open the Node's EditUI window and set the Node icon as `/resources/icons/iconName.png`
 ###### IconScale
 You can set the Node's iconScale using the code snippet below.
-The values used in the templates are `3.0`, `5.0` or `7.0`, depending on the node type and importance.
+The values used in the templates are `3.0`, `5.0` or `7.0`, depending on the node importance.
+Only Box Nodes are scaled.
 ```
 import Gaffer
 node = root['LDTTurnTable']